Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 ## :package: Deploying and Running as a Standalone Application

 Running from the IDE is only recommended during development and strongly discouraged for production use.
-Generally you'll want your build tool to create a convenient distribution format for you to use.
+Generally, you'll want your build tool to create a convenient distribution format for you to use.

 ### Building a Distribution with Gradle